 School of Animal Sciences

-The Animal and Food Lab Building houses the School of Animal Sciences.
+The Animal and Food Science Lab Building houses the School of Animal Sciences.
 The two-story, 47,750 square foot research

 laboratory facility features a main lobby, 29 research labs, classrooms and faculty